 Product Mix Pricing Strategies Explained with Examples

-What is the Product Mix Pricing Strategy?
+What is a Product Mix Pricing Strategy?

-A perfect product mix or assortment strategy maximizes the sales and profit of a company without compromising the customer experience.
+READ MORE | Did you know a perfect product mix or assortment strategy maximizes the sales and profit of a company?
+Here are a few tips on Overcoming Product Assortment Challenges

 Understanding Product Mix Dimensions with Examples